DeFiOptions/DeFiOptions-frontend/README.md

 npm run serve
 ```

-(Make sure your network is set to Kovan.)
+(Make sure your network is set to Kovan or Polygon.)

 ### Deploy to GitHub Pages

+Do not edit the `gh-pages` branch.
+Instead edit the `master` branch and then run the commands below to deploy to GH Pages:

 ```bash
 npm run build